seagyn/the-social-links/readme.txt

 You can by updating the relative icons in the 'the-social-network/icons' folder.
 I am implementing a way for you to upload custom icons from the backend.

 == Changelog ==

+= 0.4.1 =
+* Move across to Digital Leap.
+Includes support for Google+.

 = 0.4 =
 * Added extra social networks incl.
 Google+ and removed under performing ones